Active case

 Motley Rice attorneys have worked for decades fighting for families and people.
 Our experience includes representing people who sue tech companies because of harm they’ve suffered.

 Your well-being is important to our team.
-Please contact us if you or your child attempted or died by suicide, was treated for self-harm, or got a professional healthcare diagnosis of a mental health disorder you believe was worsened by social media.
+Please contact us if you or your child have received treatment for self-harm, had suicidal thoughts, or were diagnosed with a mental health disorder related to social media.
 We can help you file a lawsuit for social media harm.

 - Sources